 Today Tourism is an important industry in Whitehorse.
 Old Log Church became a museum in 1962.
 MacBride Museum of Yukon History was built in 1967.
 Yukon Transportation Museum opened in 1990 and Beringia Interpretive Centre opened in 1997.
 Whitehorse is also known for SS Klondike, a sternwheeler launched in 1937.
 Whitehorse Waterfront Trolley began operating in 2000.
 Kwanlin Dun Cultural Centre opened in 2012.
-Today the population of Whitehorse is 27,000.
+In 2016 the population of Whitehorse was 25,000.

 A brief history of Vancouver

 A brief history of Edmonton